 Dubai hosts some of the biggest golf events.
 Give us the lowdown.

 The great thing about Dubai is that it almost bookends the European Tour season.
 You start out in February with what’s called the ‘Desert Swing’, which culminates in the Omega Dubai Desert Classic, known as the major of the region, held at Emirates Golf Club.
 Then at the end of the season in November, the finale of the European Tour is held in Dubai.
 In fact, the entire season is actually referred to as the Race to Dubai.
-Held at the Jumeirah Golf Estates, the DP World Tour Championship is where the top 60 golfers of the Tour play off for big money and the prestige of being crowned the champion.
+Held at the Jumeirah Golf Estates, the DP World Tour Championship is where the top 60 golfers play off for big money and the prestige of being crowned the champion.

 We've seen some great moments over the years.
 Swedish player Henrik Stenson is a local favourite who spent much time in his early professional career living in Dubai.
 Rory McIlroy's first tournament as an amateur on the Tour was at the Desert Classic.
 Tiger Woods also came here in 2001 and 2004 and hit balls off the helipad off the Burj Al Arab, which really put Dubai on the golfing map.

 Any memorable encounters?

 I've been lucky enough to meet some of these guys and spend some time with them.
-Rory McIlroy, who is a former world Number One and a four-time Major winner, started here as an amateur golfer and was sponsored in the early days by Jumeirah Group.
+Rory McIlroy, who is a former world Number One and a multiple Major winner, started here as an amateur golfer and was sponsored in the early days by Jumeirah Group.
 I spent a day with Rory and they had him out in the kitchen making Beef Wellington – I can tell you he's a much better golfer than he is a cook!

 How important is hosting the DP World Tour?